acenet-arc/cloud_from_a_to_z/_extras/references.md

 pwd
 : a [command](#command) to print the current working directory in the [bash](#bash) [shell](#shell) and many other common shells.

+ram
+: or random-access memory is a form of computer data storage that stores data for quick access by the [CPU](#cpu).

 router
 : is a networking device that forwards data between computer networks for example a [WAN](#wan) and a [LAN](#lan)